Have you ever heard of the phrase “Photography is drawing with light?”?

 Contrast refers to the difference between various elements within an image.
 The common types of contrast are tonal and color contrast.
-Tonal contrast is the difference between the various tones, from lightest to darkest, in your image.
+Tonal contrast is the difference between your image’s various tones, from lightest to darkest.
 On the other hand, color contrast refers to how colors differ from one another.

 In the absence of detail and color, tonal contrast comes in handy to build an image.
 This was especially important in old photography, where the difference between the dark and light tones created the actual image.

 We hope we are on the same page now that photography is more than just shooting sharp images.
 It takes skills, expertise, and mastery of essential photography aspects such as value.